 Figure 2: (a) shows clustering of audio and activity feature.
 32567 audio and activity pairs are clustered into two clusters.
 We define the cluster denoted by "+" as the party cluster, which contains 9921 pairs.
-We can clearly see that we can apply simple thresholding on audio attribute (≥ 0.4) to find the party cluster. (b) shows that Wednesdays, Fridays, and Saturdays are primary party nights, which is in line with the reality [1]. (c) shows students party less during midterms and finals.
+We can clearly see that we can apply simple thresholding on audio profile (≥ 0.4) to find the party cluster. (b) shows that Wednesdays, Fridays, and Saturdays are primary party nights, which is in line with the reality [1]. (c) shows students party less during midterms and finals.

-term as well as the first and second half of the term for all students - from the start of term to the midterm point, and then from the midterm point to the end of term; and behavioral breakpoints, which capture the specific points in the term where individual behavior change occurs - the number of breakpoints a student experiences indicates the rate of change that occurs.
-In addition to looking at a student's behavior during a day, we partition a day into three epochs, as describe in [43].
+ration) and EMA data (e.g., stress) and high-level study and social behaviors discussed in the previous section.
+We create time series of each behavior for each student.
+We use data preprocessing [43] to convert the behavioral data in various forms to a uniform time series format.
+The behavior time series samples each behavior each day.
+After the data preprocessing, each time series summarizes a different behavior (e.g., physical activity, conversation frequency and duration, sleep, social behavior, and study behaviors).
+In order to understand behavior changes across the term we propose two features: behavioral slope, which captures the magnitude of change (e.g., increase or decrease in sleep) over the complete term as well as the first and second half of the term for all students - from the start of term to the midterm point, and then from the midterm point to the end of term; and behavioral breakpoints, which capture the specific points in the term where individual behavior change occurs - the number of breakpoints a student experiences indicates the rate of change that occurs.
+In addition to looking at a student's behavior during a day, we partition a day into three epochs as describe in [43].
 Specifically, we label the period between 12am and 9am as the night epoch, 9am to 6pm as the day epoch, and 6pm to 12 am as the evening epoch.